moonglum/graphshaper/README.md

 [![Build Status](https://secure.travis-ci.org/moonglum/graphshaper.png?branch=master)](http://travis-ci.org/moonglum/graphshaper)

 Graphshaper can generate realistic, scale-free graphs of any size.
+It is tested with MRI Ruby (1.9.2. and 1.9.3) and the 1.9 versions of jRuby and Rubinius.

 ## Installation